schnoddelbotz/amtc/README.md

 alternatives
 ============
+- [amtgo](https://github.com/schnoddelbotz/amtgo) implements functionality of amtc and amtc-web in a single binary.
+Maybe give it a try first!
 - [amttool](http://www.kraxel.org/cgit/amtterm/tree/amttool):
   Without amttool, there would be no amtc.
 Thanks! amttool is implemented in perl and intended for interactive, verbose single-host operation.